One Bloor: Sale to Great Gulf

-On July 22, 2009, the Toronto Star reported that Bazis had sold the property to privately held Great Gulf Homes, who have expressed interest in building a skyscraper on the site.
+On July 22, 2009, the Toronto Star reported that Bazis had sold the property to privately held Great Gulf, who have expressed interest in building a skyscraper on the site.
 The Bazis proposal died as a result of the sale.
-Great Gulf Homes relaunched the plans to build a condo tower there with a new design, reduced height (initially 91 to 80, but then 80 floors to 65), and a new name.
+Great Gulf relaunched the plans to build a condo tower there with a new design, reduced height (initially 91 to 80, but then 80 floors to 65), and a new name.
 Buoyed by strong sales, One Bloor grew from the downsized 65 floors to 70 floors and again to 75 floors.
-The skyscraper's final height is 257 m, making it the second tallest residential tower in Toronto and Canada, after Aura.
+The skyscraper's final height is 257 m, making it the second tallest residential tower in Canada, after nearby Aura.

 The building is designed by Hariri Pontarini Architects, overseen by David Pontarini.
 Number One Bloor features over 27000 sqft of resort-inspired amenities on the sixth and seventh floors designed by Cecconi Simone.
-On the seventh floor terrace, there is 19000 sqft of outdoor amenity space designed by Janet Rosenberg + Associates, Landscape Architecture/Urban Design.
+On the seventh floor terrace, there is 19000 sqft of outdoor amenity space designed by Janet Rosenberg & Studio, Landscape Architecture/Urban Design.
 The six-storey podium includes 100000 sqft of retail space.
-One major tenant, the Seattle-based Nordstrom Rack chain opened a 40000 sqft store in May 2018.
-It is the chain's first Canadian location.
+One major tenant, the Seattle-based Nordstrom Rack chain opened a 40000 sqft store in May 2018 and closed it in May 2023.
+It was the chain's first Canadian location.